 - two sample pages of your work, single-spaced (applicants are selected on the basis of the above two pieces of writing)

-- the first instalment of the fee (£250): cheque made payable to Roselle Angwin.
+- the first instalment of the fee (£500): cheque made payable to Roselle Angwin or contact me for electronic transfers.
 If for any reason I need to return your application this will be refunded.